fivdi/brkontru/doc/gpio.md

 Returns the current interrupting edge for the GPIO if no value is specified, else sets the interrupting edge to the specified value.
-Setting edge to any value other than Gpio.NONE will result in 'falling', 'rising', and/or 'both' events being emitted when the value of the GPIO changes.
+Setting edge to any value other than Gpio.NONE will result in 'falling' and/or 'rising', and 'both' events being emitted when the value of the GPIO changes.

+### Method: isActiveLow(value)
+- value - true or false (optional)

+Returns the current active-low state of the GPIO if no value is specified, else sets the active-low state to the specified value.

 ### Method: pullType(value)
 - value -  pullType.NONE, pullTypes.PULL_UP, or pullTypes.PULL_DOWN (optional)